-0 class hrs., 16 lab hrs., 15 wks., (4 cr) A continuation of the practicum and seminar experience which will provide opportunities for students to advance their learning and practice skills, and to learn more about themselves, client populations with whom they work and the network of human services.
-Requires a minimum of eight hours a week at the placement agency and one hour for seminar attendance.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 hrs/wk (3 hrs Lecture) 15 wks A continuation of the practicum and seminar experience which will provide opportunities for students to advance their learning and practice skills, and to learn more about themselves, client populations with whom they work and the network of human services.
+Requires a minimum of eight hours a week at the placement agency and one hour for attendance.
+Prerequisites: seminar Completion ofHuman Services Practicum 1, Developmental Disabilities, Psychosocial Rehabilitation,

-Prerequisites: Completion of Human Services Practicum 1, Developmental Disabilities, Psychosocial Rehabilitation, and Sociology of Aging with a grade of "C" or better, and permission of the program director.
+Sociology of Aging with a grade of "C" or better, and permission of the program